questrel/dtree/README.md

 // uses the boundary between negative and non-negative scalars.
 // ?would it be better to use (""_s<x::x<=""_s), with (""_s|x::x), i.e. (""_s++), for both boundaries
 // since (--""_s) i.e. (x::x|""_s) is our representation of the projective infinity?)
-// (""_s is not the string representation of any scalar)
+// (""_s is not the string representation of any scalar value)

 // kleen::Maybe is represented by the interval (0<=x::x<=1)
 // so the && and || operations on intervals operate properly on True/False/Maybe values.